Tuesday, 5 November 2024

 Pallas's Grasshopper Warbler c Cliff Smith

-Both Mark and myself agreed that Shetland this autumn, as it has been for the last two years, right up there with its constant procession of rare birds.We could not complain if we saw no more this trip but Shetland and its birding gods had not finished with us yet.
+Both Mark and myself agreed that Shetland this autumn has, as it has for the last two years, been right up there with its continuing procession of rare birds.We could not complain if we saw no more this trip but Shetland and its birding gods had not finished with us yet.

 This morning we drove slightly north to a place called Wadbister that gives its name to the large voe it lies beside and where three friends of ours were staying in a rented house for a week with a very attractive garden full of bushes and trees.They had already gone out birding so there was no one there when we arrived but we had full permission to bird the garden and its surroundings.